top of page

 Steam distillation is a separation process using steam to extract volatile aromatic compounds from plant material.
 The process works by passing steam through the plant material, causing the essential oils to evaporate.

 The steam and oil mixture is then cooled, allowing the essential oil to condense and separate from the water.
-This method or the cold-press technique are both good for extracting oils from citrus.
+For citrus the cold-press technique is better citrus oils.
 The essential oils are in the peel.
+Resin oils, alternately, are separated with solvents as resin melts when heated.

 Small distillation setup